jaspervanderheide/Dutch-Travel-Advices/README.md

 ### American Samao

-* _(13/03/2020-14/04/2020)_ The map of American Samao was missing (instead the map of american virgin islands was shown).
+* _(13/03/2020-14/04/2020)_ The map of American Samao was missing, instead the map of american virgin islands was shown.
 Therefor it is shown as grey.

 ### Armenia
-* Border zones could not be incooporated.
+* _(01/01/2020-now)_ Border zones could not be incooporated.

 ### Bolivia
-* A small part of Cochabamba is red after 21 February 2020.
+* _(21/02/2020-now)_ A small part of Cochabamba was red, but could not be colored based on regions.

 ### China
-* The region Aksai Chin shows up in the maps of both Pakistan, China and India.
+* _(01/01/2020-now)_ The region Aksai Chin shows up in the maps of both Pakistan, China and India.
 Because it is de facto governed by China, the travel advice on the China page is chosen.
 This no endorsement.
-* Taiwan has its own travel advice map, but is also included in the China map.
+* _(01/01/2020-now)_ Taiwan has its own travel advice map, but is also included in the China map.
 Because Taiwan is de facto independent, I only use the Taiwan map.
+* _(01/01/2020-now)_ Hong Kong is also included in the China map.
+However, I try to follow the Hong Kong map.
+* _(01/01/2020-now)_ Macau is also included in the China map.
+However, I try to follow the Macau map.

 ### Ethiopia
 * Part of Somali region is orange.
 * A lot of stuff is actually transregions.

 ### Egypt
-* Not all regions have only one colour.
+* _(01/01/2020-now)_ Not all regions have only one colour.
-* The Hala'ib triangle should be red, but I don't have a polygon for that yet.
+* _(01/01/2020-now)_ The Hala'ib triangle should be red, but I don't have a polygon for that yet.

 ### Georgia
-* Borders are incorrect.
+* _(01/01/2020-now)_ Borders are incorrect.

 ### Germany
 * _(28/10/2020-now)_ The city of Aachen has orange travel advice, but is not in the list of cities.

+### Hong Kong
+* _(01/01/2020-now)_ Hong Kong is also included in the China map.
+However, I try to follow the Hong Kong map.

 ### India
-* The region Aksai Chin shows up in the maps of both Pakistan, China and India.
+* _(01/01/2020-now)_ The region Aksai Chin shows up in the maps of both Pakistan, China and India.
 Because it is de facto governed by China, the travel advice on the China page is chosen.
 This no endorsement.
-* Jammu and Kashmir overlap with Pakistan
+* _(01/01/2020-now)_ Jammu and Kashmir overlap with Pakistan

 ### Indonesia
 * Vulcanoes could not be added